akka/akka/akka-docs/rst/scala/fsm.rst

 sending a message :class:`SubscribeTransitionCallBack(actorRef)`.
 The named actor will be sent a :class:`CurrentState(self, stateName)` message immediately and will receive :class:`Transition(actorRef, oldState, newState)` messages whenever a new state is reached.

+Each time :class:`goto(state)` is used monitor actor is notified about transition (even this transision goes to same state).
+Use :class:`stay()` to prevent sending notification messages to watching actors.

 External monitors may be unregistered by sending :class:`UnsubscribeTransitionCallBack(actorRef)` to the FSM actor.

 Stopping a listener without unregistering will not remove the listener from the subscription list; use :class:`UnsubscribeTransitionCallback` before stopping